carlosarturoceron/mslearn-ai-language/notes.md

 You can learn more about the REST APIs in the Speech to text REST API documentation.
 In practice, most interactive speech-enabled applications use the Speech service through a (programming) language-specific SDK.

+## Translate Speech

+The Azure AI Speech service provides robust, machine learning and artificial intelligence-based speech translation services, enabling developers to add end-to-end, real-time, speech translations to their applications or services.
+You can use either a dedicated Azure AI Speech resource or a multi-service Azure AI Services resource.

+Before you can use the service, you need to create an Azure AI Speech resource in your Azure subscription.

+After creating your Azure resource, you'll need the following information to use it from a client application through one of the supported SDKs:

+The location in which the resource is deployed (for example, eastus) One of the keys assigned to your resource.
+You can view of these values on the Keys and Endpoint page for your resource in the Azure portal.

+Synthesize translations
+Completed
+100 XP
+3 minutes
+The TranslationRecognizer returns translated transcriptions of spoken input - essentially translating audible speech to text.

+You can also synthesize the translation as speech to create speech-to-speech translation solutions.
+There are two ways you can accomplish this.

+Event-based synthesis
+When you want to perform 1:1 translation (translating from one source language into a single target language), you can use event-based synthesis to capture the translation as an audio stream.
+To do this, you need to:

+Specify the desired voice for the translated speech in the TranslationConfig.
+Create an event handler for the TranslationRecognizer object's Synthesizing event.
+In the event handler, use the GetAudio() method of the Result parameter to retrieve the byte stream of translated audio.
+The specific code used to implement an event handler varies depending on the programming language you're using.
+See the C# and Python examples in the Speech SDK documentation.

+Manual synthesis
+Manual synthesis is an alternative approach to event-based synthesis that doesn't require you to implement an event handler.
+You can use manual synthesis to generate audio translations for one or more target languages.

+Manual synthesis of translations is essentially just the combination of two separate operations in which you:

+Use a TranslationRecognizer to translate spoken input into text transcriptions in one or more target languages.
+Iterate through the Translations dictionary in the result of the translation operation, using a SpeechSynthesizer to synthesize an audio stream for each language.